bbrugman/TonemapToy/README.md

 # TonemapToy

-TonemapToy is a simple web-based tool for testing GLSL-based local tonemappers.
+TonemapToy is a simple web-based tool for testing GLSL-based global tonemappers.

 Inspired by but not affiliated with ShaderToy.